ricardojba/Even-More-Awesome-Mainframe-Hacking/README.md

       * **Special** : can alter RACF rules and access any resource
       * **Operations** : access all files unless being forbidden from doing so
       * **Auditor** : access audit trails and manage logging classes
+* **REXX files**
-* **REXX files** - The equivalent of scripting language like Python
+  * The equivalent of scripting language like Python/Ruby
+  * REXX Sockets have ASCII translation built in
 * **JCL files**
-  * The equivalent of bash scripts
+  * The equivalent of shell scripts (sort of)
-  * You can submit Jobs in JCL over FTP
+  * You can submit JOBs in JCL over FTP
+  * Has a "JOB card" or header and a "PMG" or program to exec
+* **Everything on a Mainframe is a JOB managed by JES (Job Entry Sub-system)**
 * **CLIST** - The equivalent of scripting language like Python
 * **TSO** - z/OS cli (Linux bash equivalent)
   * Login has a user enumeration flaw via on-screen error messages